 To delete a public workspace, you must change its visibility first.
 You must have an Admin role for a workspace to be able to delete it.

-1. On the workspace overview, select Settings.
+1. On the workspace overview, click the Settings tab.

 2. Under Workspace type, select Change.